THOSE-EYES/C8Emu/README.md

 It's a simple emulator of the CHIP-8 written in C++.

 P.S.
 It's an uncompleted project.
-It can't even be compiled.
-There are a lot to do.
+There are a lot to do (but it can be compiled now).

 ## Used sources of information